 I was lucky enough to get the chance to chat to Freya, and find out more about her experience representing Scotland, as well as her athletic practice and future trajectory.

-“It was really fun representing Scotland this year at the school games, and I was so happy to bring home bronze and silver medals!
+“It was really fun representing Scotland at the school games, and I was so happy to bring home bronze and silver medals!
 I was away from home all alone for a few days and being part of that team of very talented athletes - both able and disabled - made me feel very proud to be Scottish.”

 “My mum informed me of my selection and she was also very excited.
 The support down there from the whole Scotland team was fantastic.
 I learned a bit about being independent, but also about being in a large team environment.